Pelletier Place

 Taunton, MA

-In May 2011, the Taunton Housing Authority (THA) and Trinity were successfully awarded a $22 Million HOPE VI Revitalization grant from the U.S. Department of Housing & Urban Development (HUD).
-In addition to the HOPE VI Grant, private equity resources and other public funds will be used to rehabilitate the distressed 150-unit Fairfax Gardens public housing development.
+In May 2011, the Taunton Housing Authority (THA) and Trinity were awarded a $22 million HOPE VI Revitalization Grant from the U.S. Department of Housing & Urban Development (HUD).
+In addition to the HOPE VI grant, private equity resources and other public funds were used to rehabilitate the distressed 150-unit Fairfax Gardens public housing development.

-Fairfax Gardens was built in 1951 as an isolated, 150-unit barracks-style development in the middle of a low density, single-family neighborhood.
-The units are clustered on a third of the 43-acre site, leaving the remaining acreage open as meadows and wetlands.
-The development's infrastructure, utilities, and many building components are original to the site and are outdated and need complete replacement.
-The buildings are neither energy-efficient nor accessible; the units are cramped and much smaller than current space standards dictate; and mold, pests, and deteriorated finishes are problems throughout.
-The distressed conditions at Fairfax Gardens not only negatively impacts residents' health and quality of life, it has also brought down the property values of nearby homes.
-The award of the HOPE VI grant has allowed for the complete demolition and reconstruction of the existing Fairfax Gardens.
+Fairfax Gardens was built in 1951 as an isolated, 150-unit, barracks-style development in the middle of a low-density, single-family neighborhood.
+The units were clustered on a third of the 43-acre site, leaving the remaining acreage open as meadows and wetlands.
+The development's infrastructure, utilities, and many building components were original to the site, outdated, and in need of complete replacement.
+The buildings were neither energy-efficient nor accessible.
+The units were cramped and much smaller than current space standards dictate, and mold, pests, and deteriorated finishes were problems throughout.
+The distressed conditions at Fairfax Gardens not only negatively impacted residents' health and quality of life but also lowered the property values of nearby homes.
+The award of the HOPE VI grant allowed for the complete demolition and reconstruction of Fairfax Gardens.

-The new project, renamed Bristol Commons, will de-densify the existing site replacing the 150 units across two distinct sites for a newly redeveloped total of 160 units.
-Once redeveloped, the site will contain 80 townhomes and eight duplex units, as well as new site infrastructure, a new community center, community gardens, green space, a basketball court and other community amenities.
-The 88 units in the Bristol Commons phase will include one-, two-, three-, and four-bedroom units and 78 of the units will be affordable to households earning between 0-60% of the Taunton area median income.
-Returning residents will be given first priority to return to the newly created development.
-The majority of the families are considered to be extremely low income and will require operating subsidies from the THA.
-These operating subsidies will allow all residents to pay only 30% of their income as rent.
-The remaining ten units will be market rate units and will have no income restriction assigned to them.
+The new project, renamed Bristol Commons, de-densified the existing site, replacing the 150 units across two distinct sites with a newly redeveloped total of 160 units.
+Once redeveloped, the site contained 80 townhomes and eight duplex units, as well as new site infrastructure, a community center, community gardens, green space, a basketball court, and other community amenities.
+The 88 units in the Bristol Commons phase included one-, two-, three-, and four-bedroom units, with 78 of them designated as affordable for households earning between 0–60% of the Taunton area median income.
+Returning residents were given first priority to move back into the newly created development.
+The majority of the families were considered extremely low-income and required operating subsidies from the THA.
+These operating subsidies allowed all residents to pay only 30% of their income as rent.
+The remaining ten units were market-rate and had no income restrictions.

-The second site to be developed is located in downtown Taunton in a transit oriented development (TOD) overlay district.
-The Parcel 6A-2 site is adjacent to public transit and other services.
-The Parcel 6A-2 site, named Lenox Green, will have new site infrastructure, eighteen townhomes, a three story 54-unit mid-rise building with community space/management offices, raised community planting beds, walking paths connecting to local services, a playground and other community amenities.
-The 72 units in the Lenox Green will include one-, two- and three-bedroom units and all 72 of the units will be affordable to households earning between 0-60% of the Taunton area median income.
-The same operating subsidies offered to residents of the Bristol Commons site will also be available to the residents of the Lenox Green site.
+The second site to be developed was located in downtown Taunton in a transit-oriented development (TOD) overlay district.
+The Parcel 6A-2 site was adjacent to public transit and other services.
+Named Lenox Green, the Parcel 6A-2 site included new site infrastructure, 18 townhomes, a three-story, 54-unit mid-rise building with community space and management offices, raised community planting beds, walking paths connecting to local services, a playground, and other community amenities.
+The 72 units at Lenox Green included one-, two-, and three-bedroom units, all of which were affordable to households earning between 0–60% of the Taunton area median income.
+The same operating subsidies available to residents of Bristol Commons were also provided to residents of Lenox Green.

-The project had its financial closing in July of 2012 and was completed in the spring of 2014.
+The project reached financial closing in July 2012 and was completed in the spring of 2014.

 Type